MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-23-ps-cloudtrail.md

 Having just set this up in a number of AWS accounts, I created a PowerShell script that would create an S3 bucket (public access denied on it) and a new CloudTrail trail that covers events in all current and [future regions] along with collecting events from the S3 and Lambda services.

+There is a cost for the log storage space used by CloudTrail and also if these are additional trails in the account, check the latest AWS documentation for details

 ## Set up

 You will need PowerShell core and the AWS PowerShell core module (this is what I tested on, it should work on desktop PowerShell with the AWS module installed too).
 A user that has permissions to create S3 buckets and CloudTrail trails.